 Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

-It’s that time of year again when films get listed as representing our choices for the productions we think best represent the genre.
+It’s that time of year again when films represent our choices for the productions we think best represent the genre.

 (5) Avengers: Age Of Ultron

 This epic ensemble cast adventure film is a remarkable accomplishment.
 A story both balanced and nuanced in its portrayal of the classic group of Marvel superheroes that never loses sight of being an entertaining and engaging comics-based film filled with the wit and charm for which writer/director Joss Whedon is known.
-The cast is excellent all around in this action-packed adventure that sets the stage for the next round of Marvel’s superhero films.
-Thank you, Mr. Whedon, for a very good movie.
+The cast is excellent all-around in this action-packed adventure that sets the stage for the next round of Marvel’s superhero films.
+Thank you, Mr. Whedon, for an excellent movie.

 Writer/director Brad Bird’s positive story about possible futures and the choices we make in our lives is an excellent fable-like story that deals with thought-provoking and relevant issues that are extremely important and increasingly relevant at the current crossroads we find ourselves at in the world today.
-I loved this movie, and its portrayal of mystery, adventure and a future world complete with robots (both good and evil), blasters, futuristic transportation, and one of the most awesomely cool post-industrial style rockets I have ever seen portrayed in a film.
-While the seems to target a younger audience, I didn’t think it was fair it should be punished for that, it deserved more acknowledgment and recognition for being the wonderful movie that it is.
+I loved this movie and its portrayal of mystery, adventure, and a future world complete with robots (both good and evil), blasters, futuristic transportation, and one of the most awesomely cool post-industrial style rockets I have ever seen portrayed in a film.
+While it seems to target a younger audience, I didn’t think it was fair to be punished for that.
+It deserved more acknowledgment and recognition for being the wonderful movie that it is.

 (3) Ex Machina

 This somewhat dark, adult depiction of a story about AI initially left me with a WTF?
-The response the first time I saw it.
+Response the first time I saw it.
 After the dust had settled, I realized it all came down to the arrogance and hubris of the scientist.
 Nathan Bateman (Oscar Isaac) did a lot of foolish things that led to his downfall.
-It occurred to me that maybe the film was meant as an allegorical warning about our relationship with technology, and advancing with it faster to a point beyond what we may be ready for, and thus triggering our doom.
-The film is simple in its portrayal of a very eccentric and reclusive scientist who chooses an unsuspecting employee, Caleb Smith (Domhnail Gleeson) to administer the Turing test to a robot with AI he has built at his isolated estate.
-It soon becomes questionable who is testing who after Caleb begins to interview the charming and deceptively helpless Ava (Alicia Vikander).
+It occurred to me that maybe the film was meant as an allegorical warning about our relationship with technology and advancing with it faster to a point beyond what we may be ready for, thus triggering our doom.
+The film is simple in its portrayal of a very eccentric and reclusive scientist who chooses an unsuspecting employee, Caleb Smith (Domhnail Gleeson), to administer the Turing test to a robot with AI has built at his isolated estate.
+It soon becomes questionable who is testing after Caleb begins to interview the charming and deceptively helpless Ava (Alicia Vikander).
 Vikander is remarkable and memorable in the role of Ava.

-It still bothers me that someone as intelligent as Nathan would have no knowledge of Asimov’s laws of robotics, and take no precautions of any sort against what occurs in this short story, and if there is a weakness in this grim tale, this is it.
+It still bothers me that someone as intelligent as Nathan would have no knowledge of Asimov’s laws of robotics and take no precautions of any sort against what occurs in this short story, and if there is a weakness in this grim tale, is it.
 The premise reminded me of Hal 9000.
-Still, this film succeeds in ways that got the attention of fans and critics alike who widely recognized it as a great movie.
+Still, this film succeeds in ways that got the attention of fans and critics alike, who widely recognized it as a great movie.

 (2)Mad Max: Fury Road

 What a rush it was watching this relentless, action-packed film.
 Writer/Director George Miller recreates the classic post-apocalyptic wasteland adventure in this epic sequel addition to the franchise about the somewhat grim depiction of humanity’s future.
-Tom Hardy replaces Mel Gibson as the titular character in this edition which also features the stellar Charlize Theron in the role of the bad-ass Imperator Furiosa ( a memorable name for a memorable character).
+Tom Hardy replaces Mel Gibson as the titular character in this edition which also features the stellar Charlize Theron in the bad-ass Imperator Furiosa ( a memorable name for a memorable character).
 The pace is frantic, and the action is non-stop in this tale about a search for freedom and a better future for humanity.
-There are colorful characters and wildly imaginative vehicles aplenty as the chase after a missing truck, and a stolen harem of beautiful damsels in distress unfolds against the backdrop of a barren, waterless world ruled by warlords under the sway of the villainous and deadly Immortan Joe and his trained army of crazed religious fanatics.
-This portrayal of life and death after death is a great film destined to become an iconic science fiction classic.
+There are colorful characters and wildly imaginative vehicles aplenty as the chase after a missing truck and a stolen harem of beautiful damsels in distress unfolds against the backdrop of a barren, waterless world ruled by warlords under the sway of the villainous and deadly Immortan Joe and his trained army of crazed religious fanatics.
+After death, this portrayal of life and death is a great film destined to become an iconic science fiction classic.

 (1) The Martian

-I must confess that when I first heard about this movie, I wasn’t that interested in it.
-My thoughts were “Here we go again, another Gravity” (2013), in which Sandra Bullock survives the destruction of the space station and subsequent return to earth, but that’s where the similarity ends.
-This film directed by Ridley Scott is a horse of a different color with the grunts and primal sounds of Bullock’s portrayal replaced by Damon’s witty dialogue and exposition.
+When I first heard about this movie, I must confess that I wasn’t that interested in it.
+My thoughts were, “Here we go again, another Gravity” (2013), in which Sandra Bullock survives the destruction of the space station and subsequent return to earth, but that’s where the similarity ends.
+This film, directed by Ridley Scott, is a horse of a different color with the grunts and primal sounds of Bullock’s portrayal replaced by Damon’s witty dialogue and exposition.
 The film is way more engaging than I thought it would be.
 It is a mature and intelligent depiction more along the lines of a well-done docu-drama that relies mostly on the realistic use of real scientific knowledge.
 The portrayal of Mars and scenes in outer space excel.
-Damon’s portrayal of the scientist as hero and the triumph of intellect over despair is a concept I have often lamented the loss of in modern superhero films where everything is resolved by who can punch the hardest instead of by who uses their wits and brains.
+Damon’s portrayal of the scientist as hero and the triumph of intellect over despair is a concept I have often lamented the loss of in modern superhero films where everything is resolved by who can punch the hardest instead of using their wits brains.
 A delightful movie with actual science fiction concepts at its core.

 So there you have it, my picks for the best science fiction movies of the year.
 It was not easy for me to choose which films I thought deserved to be ranked higher than the others since I liked them all very much.
-I finally decided on The Martian as my number 1 pick because it most clearly, to me, represented best what hard core science fiction is about while the others had more elements of fantasy in their makeup.
+I finally decided on The Martian as my number 1 pick because it most clearly represented best what hardcore science fiction is about while the others had more fantasy elements in their makeup.
 Feel free to comment about my picks and what yours would be and why.
-I am very interested in hearing about what you think.
+I am very interested in hearing what you think.